Your First Visit

 We’re different.
 We don’t do big church in a small way.

-When you first enter the Chapel, you will likely meet me first, because my wife and I arrive early to get the coffee brewing.
-There is no parking lot welcoming committee, but you will be warmly welcomed, greeted when you arrive, and made to feel like family.
+There is no parking lot welcoming committee at CrossHope Chapel, but you will be warmly welcomed, greeted when you arrive, and made to feel like family.

 You will not be handed a bulletin, labeled as a visitor, or given a welcome basket filled with logo trinkets, brochures advertising a multitude of ministries, and a map explaining our church campus.

-CrossHope Chapel is not a one-size-fits-all church experience competing for crowd attendance, tithe dollars, or applauding fans.
-We are simply a fellowship of people in the Lordship of Jesus Christ who follow more of a New Testament model of gathering.
+CrossHope Chapel is not a one-size-fits-all church experience competing for crowd attendance, tithe dollars (we don’t even pass the plate), or applauding fans.
+We are simply a fellowship of people in the Lordship of Jesus Christ who follow more of a New Testament model of gathering around God’s Word.

 When you open the door to our location the first thing you’ll notice is that we do not have pews, we have round tables.
 You can set your coffee, snacks, and Bible on the table top.
 When we gather we are relaxed.
-We wear jeans, shorts, tee-shirts, beach shirts, and some times Sunday is a good day to skip shaving.
+We wear jeans, shorts, tee-shirts, beach shirts, and aren’t concerned about outward appearance.

 When we first arrive we hangout together and enjoy coffee and breakfast snack items and socialize.
-Usually about 10:30 or so I will start asking about prayer requests and will write those on our prayer board.
+Usually about 10:30 or so Pastor Steve will start asking about prayer requests and will write those on our prayer board.
 When those are received, we actually pray through those requests one by one.

 After our prayer time we will sing a few hymns or songs, and then we will launch into our thru-the-Bible teaching series.
-I will sit up front on a stool with a simple lectern, and will sometimes scrawl things on a flip chart.
+Pastor Steve sits up front on a stool with a simple lectern, and will sometimes scrawl things on a flip chart.

 We will read a chapter or a section from the book we are studying and then go back over it.
 As we go back over the chapter, anyone can chime in with their thoughts, questions, or perspective.

 Our Bible teaching is not a preaching down experience.
-I will not be pacing back and forth, raising my voice, or lecturing down to you in any kind of non-stop format.
-I will facilitate a conversational teaching through a verse-by-verse Bible teaching, from an opened Bible, and the Bible only.
+Pastor Steve will not be pacing back and forth, raising his voice, or lecturing down to you in any kind of toastmaster format.
+He will facilitate a verse-by-verse conversational Bible study, from an opened Bible, and the Bible only.

 When we gather we are laid-back, but we are not as unorganized as we seem.
-We start a 10:00 AM but most may not show up until then.
-I watch the clock, so you don’t have to – its important to me that everyone has some degree of opportunity to fellowship, but I do aim to keep us all on track so we are out by 12:30 PM.
+We start at 10:00 AM but most may not show up until then.
+We watch the clock, so you don’t have to – its important to us that everyone has some degree of opportunity to fellowship, but we do aim to keep us all on track so we are out by 12:00 – 12:30 PM.

 Who We Are